TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/mean.md

 ## Purpose

-This formula will calculate the mean of the values found in the columns you select.
+This formula calculates the mean of the values found in the columns you select.

 ## Returns